 About global colors

-The global color could be applied as a solid fill, stroke, or a color used in a gradient fill; gradients cannot be saved as global colors as they are made up of more than one color.
-Global colors can be made while in RGB, CMYK, HSL, LAB, Grayscale, or Tint color modes.
+The global color could be applied as a solid fill, stroke, or a color used in a gradient fill.
+They can be made while in RGB, CMYK, HSL, LAB, Grayscale, or Tinting color modes.

 Global colors are added to the currently selected document palette in the Swatches panel.
 If a document palette does not exist when your document's first global color is created, a new document palette is automatically created for you in which the color will be stored.
 Once created, you can apply the global color to your design.